LukeSmithxyz/emailwiz/README.md

 ```

 Any user added to the `mail` group will be able to receive mail.
 Suppose a user
-Cassie already exists and we want to let her receive mail to.
+Cassie already exists and we want to let her receive mail too.
 Just run:

 ```
 usermod -a -G mail cassie